-- Explore personal biases and how to correct them
+- Explore personal biases and how to counter them.

-To pass PD8, a student must satisfy both of the below requirements:
+To pass PD8, you must satisfy both requirements below:

-If you have a question about grading in PD8, contact the course team using the information in the sidebar.
+If you have a question about grading in PD8, contact the course team.